MicrosoftDocs/office-developer-client-docs/docs/shared/manageability-applications-with-the-office-365-click-to-run-installer.md

 Learn how to integrate the Microsoft 365 Apps Click-to-Run installer with a software management solution.

-The Microsoft 365 Apps Click-to-Run installer provides a COM interface that allows IT Professionals and software management solutions programmatic control over update management.
+The Microsoft 365 Apps Click-to-Run installer provides a COM interface that allows IT professionals and software management solutions programmatic control over update management.
 This interface provides additional management capabilities beyond what is provided by the Office Deployment Tool.

 > [!NOTE]
 > This article applies to Office apps that use the Click-to-Run installer.